 You won't have to suffer from boredom after completing the umpteenth survey as a professional survey taker.

-Of course, they're other work-from-home jobs for the disabled but the ones listed in this article provide more opportunities than most for homebound individuals.
+Of course, there are other work-from-home jobs for the disabled but the ones listed in this article provide more opportunities than most for homebound individuals.
 So why not give one or more of these jobs a try!

 Have you ever held a work-from-home job in the past?
 How did it go?
 Leave your comments below!